Snehan (Oleation Therapy) - Aas Ayurveda

 Snehan, also called Oleation Therapy, is one of the most significant preparatory procedures in Panchkarma – the detoxification and rejuvenation protocol of Ayurveda.
 The word Sneha means oil, unctuousness, love, and nourishment.
 True to its name, Snehan works on the principle of softening, lubricating, and nourishing the body inside out.
 It prepares the body to expel accumulated toxins (Ama) while also rejuvenating tissues.

 Snehan can be performed internally by ingesting medicated ghee/oils (Snehapan) or externally through massage (Abhyanga).
-Both forms play a crucial role in mobilizing deep-seated toxins toward the gastrointestinal tract, from where they can be eliminated through Panchkarma therapies.
+Both forms play a crucial role in mobilising deep-seated toxins toward the gastrointestinal tract, from where they can be eliminated through Panchkarma therapies.

 Snehan (Oleation / Abhyanga) — Modern Scientific View

 Oil massage (Abhyanga) stimulates skin mechanoreceptors and large-fibre afferents, shifting autonomic balance toward parasympathetic dominance — lowering heart rate, perceived stress and cortisol while improving sleep and relaxation.
 The mechanical action plus warm oil increases local blood and lymph flow, helps clear inflammatory mediators from tissues, and improves skin barrier and hydration.
 Oral oleation (medicated ghee) may modify gut lipid handling and the microbiome, indirectly affecting metabolic hormones (leptin, adiponectin) and systemic inflammation.
-Small clinical pilots of Abhyanga show reduced subjective stress and favorable cardio-autonomic shifts, supporting these mechanisms.
+Small clinical pilots of Abhyanga show reduced subjective stress and favourable cardio-autonomic shifts, supporting these mechanisms.

 Types of Snehan Therapy